 The MA Arts Practice will be of value to artists, arts or health managers, therapists, counsellors, community workers and teachers, plus others with an interest in the relationship between arts, health and wellbeing.
-A key element of this postgraduate art course is the cultivation of partnerships, internships and artist in residence schemes with NHS Trusts, arts organisations, social services, charitable trusts and commercial companies.
+A key element of this postgraduate art course is the wide range of projects undertaken by students with the NHS, arts organisations, social services, local authorities, charitable trusts, schools, colleges and commercial companies.

-Our students undertake projects in a broad range of media, alongside the study of concepts and theories that inform arts, health and wellbeing practice and research.
+Our students create arts practice in a broad range of media, alongside the study of concepts and theories that inform arts, health and wellbeing practice and research.
 The course will enable you to develop your professional skills and experience within relevant critical and contextual frameworks.
-It encompasses a broad spectrum of creativity from participation and socially engaged practice to site-specific art works aimed at enhancing healthcare environments.
+It encompasses a broad spectrum of creativity from participation and socially engaged practice to site-specific art works aimed at enhancing health and wellbeing.

 You will develop new ways of looking at your own practice within the field of arts, health and wellbeing.
 You will explore distinct areas of practice and research while reviewing your own and fellow students’ work-in-progress.
 Through negotiation, you will develop a proposal for new work that will form the framework for further development.
 The course is structured to enable you to fully realise your ambitions for your practice.